wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Session

-A booked or reserved period of time for an appointment, class, or course.
+A specific instance of a service occurring at a particular time, such as an appointment, class session, or course session.
+Sessions are represented as events in the [Calendar APIs](https://dev.wix.com/docs/rest/business-management/calendar), which Wix Bookings automatically creates and manages when bookings are made.
-Alternatively, you can consider a session as a specific instance of a service occurring at a particular time.
-The aggregation of all sessions for a service constitutes the service's schedule.
+For classes and courses, the aggregation of all sessions constitutes the service's schedule.
+For appointments, sessions are created dynamically when customers book available time slots.

 ## Site owner